Falling in love with someone abroad often feels magical, showing that love indeed knows no boundaries – literally and

 Distance can create distinct issues, making long-distance relationships hard.
 However, with commitment and understanding, long-distance couples can weather the storm.
 One of the harsh facts is that not all relationships, be it close or long-distance, last forever.
 But understanding potential pitfalls, being proactive in addressing them, and being reluctant to invest time and feelings into their relationship can make a significant difference.
 Remember, the success of every romantic relationship, whether separated by distance or not, largely depends on mutual understanding, trust, and the willingness to make a long-distance relationship work.

-In essence, LDRs are not easy to build and maintain.
-How to turn a long-distance relationship into marriage demand a certain level of tenacity to make them fruitful.
+In essence, LDR is not easy to build and maintain.
+How to turn a long-distance relationship into marriage demand a certain level of tenacity to make it fruitful.
 To begin your steps toward success, you should first be aware of all the difficulties involved.
 Here are some questions you should ask yourself before dating a foreigner.

 Determine the specific challenges that currently apply to your case and the potential ones that might arise in the future.
 Make close and considerable evaluations and then decide to do all you can to make them work if you feel like you just met the one you have been looking for all your life.